GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     package this specifies that the Python interpreter will have dynamic loading enabled.
 The default is to disable dynamic loading.

+.. cmdoption:: --include-dir

+    .. versionadded:: 1.2

+    When used with the :option:`build` action this specifies the name of the directory containing the target Python installation's ``Python.h`` file.
+    It overrides any value specified in the project file.

+.. cmdoption:: --interpreter

+    .. versionadded:: 1.2

+    When used with the :option:`build` action this specifies the **host** Python interpreter used to compile all of the Python modules used by the application.
+It overrides any value specified in the project file.

 .. cmdoption:: --opt LEVEL

     When used with the :option:`build` action this specifies the level of